For researchers

 - Intended use (paper, class project, journalism).

-- Preferred format (CSV or JSONL) and any deadline.
+- Preferred existing format (CSV or JSONL), if relevant.

 Citing HealthArchive.ca